Roberts Point Track Hike in Franz Josef: What to Expect

 This was our longest kilometre out of the entire walk and took us 38 minutes!
 It was extremely rocky and mostly vertical, so we included lots of water and tim-tam breaks!
 A lot of this section is one-way, and there were also a lot of people walking back from the viewpoint at this stage, so we spent quite a lot of time waiting for people to pass us before we could go ahead.

-You definitely need to keep more of an eye out for the orange locator poles in this section as we went wrong on the way down again!
+Keep an eye out for the orange locator poles in this section, as we went wrong on the return trip.
 This part really put the New Balance 530s to the test and was quite slippery.

 Kilometre 6: